ConsenSysMesh/Fae/docs/Specification.md

     entry as per [Storage](#storage).
 By default this entry has an empty label;
     see `label` for how to change this.

+  - **spend:** when called with one argument inside entry evaluation (but *not* top-level code), if the current facet is the same as the entry facet, immediately returns the argument and deletes the entry.
+Throws an exception if the facets do not agree or in top-level code.

   - **evaluate:** when called with an entry ID for an existing entry in the current facet, and an appropriate argument, evaluates the entry on that argument and returns the result.